andreisss/KslDump/README.md

 ## Why The Old Driver Is Still On Disk

-The 333 KB KslD.sys is part of the Windows Component Store (https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/manage-the-component-store?view=windows-11).
-On the tested system, drivers\KslD.sys and its WinSxS copy share the same NTFS file ID, confirmed via fsutil hardlink list.
-This is https://learn.microsoft.com/en-us/archive/blogs/askcore/what-is-the-winsxs-directory-in-windows-2008-and-windows-vista-and-why-is-it-so-large — system files in System32 are projected from WinSxS via hardlinks.
+The 333 KB `drivers\KslD.sys` is part of the [Windows Component Store](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/manage-the-component-store?view=windows-11).
+On the tested system, it and its WinSxS copy share the same NTFS file ID — confirmed via `fsutil hardlink list`.
+This is standard Windows behavior: system files in System32 are [projected from WinSxS via hardlinks](https://learn.microsoft.com/en-us/archive/blogs/askcore/what-is-the-winsxs-directory-in-windows-2008-and-windows-vista-and-why-is-it-so-large).

-The 82 KB patched version is deployed separately by https://learn.microsoft.com/en-us/defender-endpoint/microsoft-defender-antivirus-updates (KB4052623) into drivers\wd\, hardlinked to ProgramData\Microsoft\Windows Defender\Platform\.
-The component store's https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/clean-up-the-winsxs-folder?view=windows-11 (StartComponentCleanup) only removes components when a newer CBS version supersedes them, after a 30-day grace period.
-On the tested system, the 333 KB binary belongs to CBS component version 10.0.26100.7309 — the latest version.
+The 82 KB patched version is deployed separately by [Defender platform updates](https://learn.microsoft.com/en-us/defender-endpoint/microsoft-defender-antivirus-updates) (KB4052623) into `drivers\wd\`, hardlinked to `ProgramData\Microsoft\Windows Defender\Platform\`.
+The component store's [cleanup task](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/clean-up-the-winsxs-folder?view=windows-11) (`StartComponentCleanup`) only removes components when a newer CBS version supersedes them, after a 30-day grace period.
+On the tested system, the 333 KB binary belongs to CBS component version `10.0.26100.7309` — the latest version.
 No newer CBS version exists, so there is nothing to supersede it and nothing for cleanup to remove.

-The fix was shipped through the Defender platform update channel, not through a CBS update.
-The Windows servicing stack still considers the vulnerable 333 KB version current and valid.
+**The fix was shipped through the Defender platform update channel, not through a CBS update.** The Windows servicing stack still considers the vulnerable 333 KB version current and valid.
 If Microsoft eventually ships a CBS update that supersedes it, the old binary would be cleaned up after 30 days.
 Until then, it stays.

 ---